DennisWYH/bloomon-solution/README.md

 sudo docker run -it bloomon-solution BloomonBouquetMaker.py
 ```

+# How to use the command line application
 Once you have run the above commands.
 You will be ask to key in values in the command line prompt.
 Please follow the Bloonmon assignment task input format.